AdrikaKhan/Common-Algorithms/README.md

 7. Suffix tree (its a data structure)
 8. Heaps (min heaps, max heaps -> they have logarithmic value)
 9. Dynamic programming
-10. Sorting algorithms (all are important but quicksort and mergesort are really important) -> PARTIALLY DONE
+10. Sorting algorithms (all are important but quicksort and mergesort are really important) -> DONE